TURTLE: A C library for an optimistic stepping through a topography: Test cases

-The rock depth seen from the three selected locations was computed using a \ics{turtle_stepper} object.
-For the Chaîne des Puys area, three topographic data layers are used.
-The area with the Puy de Dôme is described by a high resolution local DEM with a squared grid of pad size $2.5\,\mathrm{m}$ and with 4401$\times$4401 nodes.
+The rock depth seen from the two selected view points was computed using a \ics{turtle_stepper} object.
+The Chaîne des Puys area is described by a high resolution local DEM with a squared grid of pad size $2.5\,\mathrm{m}$ and with 4401$\times$4401 nodes.
 The local map coordinates are given in Lambert~93 projection.
-The surrounding area is described by four SRTMGL1\,\cite{SRTMGL1} tiles, ranging from latitude 45\,$^\mathrm{o}$\,N to 47\,$^\mathrm{o}$\,N and longitude 2\,$^\mathrm{o}$\,E to 4\,$^\mathrm{o}$\,E. Each tile has 3601$\times$3601 nodes and the grid size is approximatively ten times larger.
-The local data set is represented on the left of fig.~\ref{fig:map}.
+The corresponding data set is represented on the left of fig.~\ref{fig:map}.
 Outside of this area, a constant ground elevation or zero is assumed.
-The rock depth through the Puy de Dôme is tracked from the detector locations up to an altitude of 2\,000\,m, which is slightly above the highest summits of the Massif Central (Puy de Sancy, 1\,886\,m). $601 \times 301$ lines of sight have been scanned with azimuth and elevation values spanning $60 \times 30\,\mathrm{deg}^2$, centered on the Puy de Dôme.
+The rock depth through the Puy de Dôme is tracked from the view point up to an altitude of 2\,000\,m, which is slightly above the highest summits of the Massif Central (Puy de Sancy, 1\,886\,m).
+We scanned $601 \times 301$ lines of sight with azimuth and elevation values spanning $60\,^\mathrm{o} \times 30\,^\mathrm{o}$, centered on the Puy de Dôme.